Title I School Wide

 The District will:

-1.)
-Convene an annual meeting at the beginning of the year to explain School Wide Title I program requirements, and explain parent’s right to be involved.
+1) Convene an annual meeting at the beginning of the year to explain Schoolwide Title I program requirements, and explain the parent’s right to be involved.

-3.)
-Provided parents with a letter explaining the School Wide Title I program.
+3) Provide parents with a letter explaining the Schoolwide Title I program.

 The District shall coordinate and integrate parent involvement strategies with other Title I programs.
 It shall also expand opportunities for parental involvement:

 1) Provide assistance to participating parents with understanding the Show-Me Standards, Map Testing, Stanford, and other assessments during parent-teacher conferences.

 2) Provide parents with information about the assessments used to measure student progress and the proficiency levels are expected to meet.

 3) Provide parents with assistance on understanding how to monitor their child’s progress.

 4) Provide assistance to parents on how to work with teachers to improve the performance of their child.

 5) Provide parents the training and material necessary to improve their child’s achievement, such as literacy training and using technology, as appropriate.